Grand European Travel Logo

 Comfortable

-Mainly 2 and 3 night stays in each location.
+Mainly 2–3-night stays in each location.
 Comfortable travel days with numerous stops.
-Requires walking to participate in top sites.
+Requires 1-3 miles of walking per day that might involve some uneven surfaces, such as cobblestones and stairs.

 Average group size average 48-52